 As many of us experienced, at the beginning of the pandemic employers and employees weren’t prepared to go fully remote.
 But after the initial shock, and thanks to technology, remote work not only became feasible, but also benefited companies and their teams.
 Turns out remote work wasn’t so scary after all.

-And the changes are not only related to the work from home option.
+And the changes are not only related to the work-from-home option.
 Today, more employers are embracing flexible schedules for their remote teams leading to an overall feeling of satisfaction.

 A recent post by Jack Steward for the site, findstack.com, compiles several major research groups’ 2022 remote work statistics.
 Taken as a whole, these metrics paint a picture of our new work-from-home norm and offer insights into what’s to come for remote work.

-To briefly summarize Steward’s findings, 16% of companies in the world are 100% remote while 77% of remote workers claim that they are more productive through a working from home methodology.
+To briefly summarize Steward’s findings, 16% of companies in the world are 100% remote while 77% of remote workers claim that they are more productive through a working-from-home methodology.
 The main reason why people choose to work remotely is because it allows them to have a better work-life balance.
 I’ll give some pointers below on how you can find this balance.

 Moreover, the average annual income of remote workers is $4,000 higher than other workers.
 This is perhaps one reason why 74% of employees say that having the option to work remotely would make them less likely to leave a company.

-While 85% of managers believe that teams with remote workers is becoming the new norm, it’s important to note that 44% of companies don’t allow remote work.
+While 85% of managers believe that teams with remote workers are becoming the new norm, it’s important to note that 44% of companies don’t allow remote work.
 My conversations with colleagues and recent articles confirm that many employers are calling people back into the office as the pandemic subsides.
 There are also challenges with this new way of working.
-Some of the most common reported are: not being able to unplug after work (22%), feeling lonely (19%), and communication (17%).
+Some of the most common reports are: not being able to unplug after work (22%), feeling lonely (19%), and communication (17%).

 According to an Owl Labs report, 16% of companies in the world are 100% remote.
 While that is still a relatively low percentage, it reminds us that companies can and do operate 100% remotely with no office or headquarters whatsoever.
 We know, too, that remote work is steadily trending up, indicating that this tendency will continue in the coming years.
 The chart below, adapted from the findstack.com post, underscores the growth of remote work.